 Types of Asset Finance

-Another style of asset finance is asset refinance.
+Asset refinance does what it says on the tin; allows businesses to re-finance their existing assets.
 This involves leveraging the assets you already own to release cash.
-It is a great way of using the equity contained in high value business assets that are logged on your balance sheet.
+It is a great way of using the equity contained in high value business assets to generate cash.

-Asset leasing gives businesses the option of borrowing an asset for a fixed period, rather than having to buy it outright.
+Leasing an asset gives businesses the option of borrowing an asset from a lender for a fixed period, rather than having to buy it outright.
 Not only does this overcome the cash flow implications of paying for a new piece of equipment or machinery up front, but it also means the issue of asset depreciation is avoided.

-A sale and leaseback is an arrangement in which the company that sells an asset can lease back that same asset from the purchaser.
-It is a simple financial transaction which allows a person to lease an asset back to themselves after selling it.
+A sale and leaseback is an arrangement in which the company that sells an asset can lease back that same asset from the financier.
+It is a relatively simple financial transaction that allows a business to spread the cost of an asset over the term of the lease.